FreeCap23/STM-Code-Blocks/Guides/Peripheral_Setup.md

 ## UART Communication
 https://wiki.st.com/stm32mcu/wiki/Getting_started_with_UART

-> ℹ️ Some boards (Like the F411E Discovery) do not support VCP (**V**irtual **C**OM **P**ort), meaning you cannot use the ST-Link USB port as a serial communication port.
+> ℹ️ Some boards (Like the F411E Discovery) do not support VCP (Virtual COM Port), meaning you cannot use the ST-Link USB port as a serial communication port.
 If that is the case, you need to use the RX/TX pins themselves and use a USB to Serial converter to talk to the PC.

 > ⚠️ Setting baud rate too high may result in lost bytes when receiving data in bulk without DMA